JungJonathan/cancerMutAtDifferentiation/README.md

 ## Pre-requisitions
-Built over elyadlezmi/RNA2CM pipeline, this pipeline can deal auonomusly with much more RNA-seq data.
+Built over elyadlezmi/RNA2CM pipeline, this pipeline can deal autonomously with much more RNA-seq data.
-As such, it is nessecery to meet the RNA2CM criteria.
+As such, it is necessary to meet the RNA2CM criteria.

 ## Installation
 Downloading the scripts should be as one directory, without switching file positions.